 Have you ever wondered why there are so many programs that bring pets into hospitals or onto college campuses during exam times?
 If you’re a cat owner, you probably already know the answer.
 Turns out, petting a cat (or a dog) can actually help lower stress.

 How?
-Researches think that the de-stressing effect of petting a cat can lower your cortisol levels.
+Researchers think that the de-stressing effect of petting a cat can lower your cortisol levels.
 Cortisol is a hormone that’s often released during high-stress periods that helps regulate a lot of important functions in the body.

 However, at higher levels, cortisol can disrupt essential body functions like immune suppression and blood sugar regulation.
 So call your cat up on your lap and start giving her lots of pets—it’s good for you!